perseusrealdeal/PerseusDarkMode/README.md

 `In addition to sample use case`

-If your view or view controller is declared as lazy one or a sub view like UITableViewCell it's not bad to add the following condition after registering:
+If your view or view controller is declared as a lazy one or a sub view like UITableViewCell it's not bad to add the following condition after registering:

 ```swift
 if AppearanceService.isEnabled { makeUp() }